Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ## Load Balancing and Performance

 1. **Load Balancing**: A reverse proxy can distribute incoming traffic across multiple backend services, helping to balance the load and improve performance.
-This is particularly beneficial for applications with high traffic[3].
+This is particularly beneficial for applications with high traffic.

-2. **Caching**: It can cache responses from backend services, reducing the load on those services and improving response times for clients[5].
+2. **Caching**: It can cache responses from backend services, reducing the load on those services and improving response times for clients.

 ## Dynamic Configuration

 1. **Automatic Configuration**: Tools like Traefik and Nginx Proxy Manager allow for dynamic configuration of reverse proxies based on Docker labels or environment variables.
-This means that as new containers are added or removed, the reverse proxy can automatically update its routing without manual intervention.
+- This means that as new containers are added or removed, the reverse proxy can automatically update its routing without manual intervention.

 ### EXEC COMMAND
 - You can only execute commands in running conainers and not stopped containers.